Chamant (horse): 1876: two-year-old season

 Chamant arrived at Jennings' yard from France in June 1876, and it was some time before the trainer could bring him to peak condition.
 Despite not yet being fully fit, he began his racing career shortly afterwards, when he finished unplaced behind Warren Hastings in the July Stakes.
-He then finished second in the Lavant Stakes at Goodwwod before being sent to compete at Lewes Racecourse where he ran twice.
+He then finished second in the Lavant Stakes at Goodwood before being sent to compete at Lewes Racecourse where he ran twice.
 After finishing unplaced behind the filly Placida in the Astley Stakes he recorded his first win in the £465 Priory Stakes.

 At Doncaster in September, Chamant finished unplaced behind the filly Lady Golightly in the Champagne Stakes and third in another race at the same meeting.
 At Newmarket in October, Lagrange's colt started a 20/1 outsider for the year's most valuable two-year-old race, the six furlong Middle Park Plate, for which Lady Golightly was made 2/1 favourite.
 In a closely contested finish, Chamant won by a head from Pelegrino, just ahead of Plunger and Lady Golightly.
 According to press reports, he was "brilliantly ridden" by Jem Goater, but many observers considered the result to be a "fluke".
 Later that month Chamant, ridden again by Goater, started 9/4 for the seven furlong Dewhurst Stakes.
 Despite carrying a five pound weight penalty for winning the Middle Park Plate, he won impressively from Plunger to establish himself as the best two-year-old seen in Britain that season.

 Chamant's earnings of £5,930 made him the third most successful horse of 1876 in Britain, behind the three-year-old classic winners Petrarch and Kisber.
 The success of Chamant, and other horses owned by Lagrange, led Lord Falmouth (the owner of Lady Golightly) to call for foreign horses to be banned from competing in British races.
 Falmouth unsuccessfully took his proposal to a general meeting of the Jockey Club in 1877.